lecramyajiv/Deb-net-install/README.md

 systemctl status darkstat.service

 place poweroff and reboot script in ~/.config/system.
 The system folder does not exist so we create them.

+if you are going run only jwm then add the following line to your xsession file exec /usr/local/bin/jwm

+if there is no xsession file then create it in your home folder